HarmoWatch/ngx-redux-core/README.md

 ### Installation

 The redux package is not shipped with @harmowatch/ngx-redux-core.
-Therefore you also had to install the redux package.
+Therefore you also have to install the redux package:

 ```sh
 $ npm install redux @harmowatch/ngx-redux-core --save